maximus-lee-678/ID3-etCher/README.rst

 📝 ID3-etCher
 ==============
-| A simple library that allows for the writing of ID3v2.3 tags to files.
+| A "C"-imple library that allows for the writing of ID3v2.3 tags to files.
 Still very much a work-in-progress!
 | Follows the ID3v2.3 specification as outlined `here <https://id3.org/id3v2.3.0>`_.

 ℹ️ Description